 As you will quickly notice by the end of this article, my main focus for pregnancy exercises is improving the strength of your glute and hamstring muscles, while also improving muscular stability.
 One of the simplest exercises for pregnant women is the glute bridge, which you can easily perform on the ground right now!

-Glute bridges are a simple exercise for improving the strength of your glutes, and also helping to “activate” your glutes each day.
+Glute bridges are one of the best glute exercises for improving the strength of your glutes, and also helping to “activate” your glutes each day.

 You will probably notice that it is easier to walk even after just one set of glute bridges!